Tarmgas/dynge-nodejs-pool/README.md

 To keep your pool up, on operating system with systemd, you can create add your pool software as a service.
 Use this [example](https://github.com/dvandal/cryptonote-nodejs-pool/blob/master/deployment/cryptonote-nodejs-pool.service) to create the systemd service `/lib/systemd/system/cryptonote-nodejs-pool.service`
 Then enable and start the service with the following commands :
+(This also works with coindaemon, but Im not having success if I add options: eg: Dynged --some-option --bind-ip 1.2.3.4)
 ```
 sudo systemctl enable cryptonote-nodejs-pool.service
 sudo systemctl start cryptonote-nodejs-pool.service